We put patients first

 Mina Bissell, PhD

-Dr. Bissell is a pioneer studying the critical role of the tumor microenvironment and is a Distinguished Scientist at Lawrence Berkeley National Laboratory.
-She is the 2016 E.B.
-Wilson Medal awardee from the ASCB.
+Dr. Bissell is a pioneer studying the critical role of the tumor microenvironment in cancer progression and is a Distinguished Scientist at Lawrence Berkeley National Laboratory.
+She is the 2016 ASCB E.B.
+Wilson Medal awardee.
 Dr. Bissell gave an acclaimed TEDMed talk in 2012 highlighting her discoveries with nearly one million views.